Chalceus: Classification

 Chalceus was previously classified as a member of the family Characidae, and is still listed there by some authorities (like GBIF and ITIS).
 However, recent phylogenetic and morphological analysis has prompted a move into the family Chalceidae, which is currently home only to the genus Chalceus (making it monotypic).
 This move was also done in order to keep the family Charadicae monophyletic.

-Currently, there are five accepted species in the genus Chalceus.
-In alphabetical order, they are:
+Species

+Chalceus contains the following valid species: